mikejseay/portfolio-minimal/content/articles/db-detective-discogs/index.md

 Finally, this analysis tells us that record companies also can't agree on how to spell the name of songwriting teams (e.g. Lennon-McCartney vs. Lennon &amp; McCartney).
 The songwriting teams that made this list are the ones behind the Beatles (Lennon-McCartney), the Bee Gees (the Gibb brothers), Motown Records (Holland-Dozier-Holland), ABBA (Björn Ulvaeus &amp; Benny Andersson), and the songwriting duo of Burt Bacharach and Hal David.

-Now that we've answered a few basic 'Top 10'-style questions let's move on to a different topic.
+Now that we've answered a few basic "Top 10"-style questions let's move on to a different topic.
 I'll answer even more questions in the final chapter.

 ## Chapter 3: A brief history of recorded audio, as told by Discogs  <a name='ch3'></a>